Welcome to the United Nations

 Water quality and wastewater

-6.3.1 Proportion of wastewater flow (safely) treated > Domestic in Central and Southern Asia (2023)
+Change in 6.3.1 Proportion of wastewater flow (safely) treated > Domestic in Central and Southern Asia, between 2022 and 2024

-6.3.2 Level 1 Proportion of bodies of water with good ambient water quality in Central and Southern Asia (2023)
+6.3.2 Proportion of bodies of water with good ambient water quality in Central and Southern Asia (2023)

 Water use and scarcity